 We love how the battery is integrated so it tucks neatly down into the downtube.
 It can be charged on or off the bike and for riders with limited mobility, you don’t have to worry that you’ll hit the battery as you lift your foot over.

 The fenders are another valuable add-on we highly recommend.
 These can be paint matched to the frame.
 They are steel and have reflective mud flaps to keep both you and your cargo clean.
 When using a commuter or beach cruiser, fenders are a must.

 The Electric Bike Company prides themselves on the quality frame and battery combo on their bikes.
 All bikes are customized and pre-assembled in Newport Beach, California, so you just have to open the box, adjust the handlebars, and you are good to go.
 The 48v battery offers a nice 40-80 mile range depending on your assist level.
 The rear hub motor has good power; it does whine a bit up hills, but didn’t give out even on a pretty steep climb.
 The Tektro brakes are responsive with comfortable four-finger levers.
 These are impressive brakes.
 The frame is sturdy but also heavy — so riding is smooth but starting can be a challenge.
 Use the throttle as needed.

 We love the integrated lights and easy to read backlit display that is centered on the handlebars.
 The upright body position, wide saddle, locking grips and flat pedals all add to the overall relaxed vibe on the Model R. The tires are puncture resistant and have good traction so you can tackle most city riding with ease.

 The Electric Bike Company has really dialed in what city cruisers want on an ebike.
 You can do a lot on this comfortable bike — from riding off the path a little bit to cruising along the beach!
-Electric Bike Company sells direct to consumer, so all purchases are online on the Electric Bike Company website.
+Electric Bike Company sells direct to consumer, so all purchases are online on the Electric Bike Co. website from the button above.